joanhey/AdapterMan/README.md

 Recommended `start.php` and leave `index.php` in public.

-We can run the app with Workerman and with a webserver at the same time.
+We can run the app with Workerman and with php-fpm at the same time.

 ## Available commands in workerman